 What Damage Does It Cause?

-The symptoms of bacterial leaf spot are hard to distinguish from fungal leaf spot, but there are a few differences.
+The symptoms of bacterial leaf spots are hard to distinguish from fungal leaf spots, but there are a few differences.

 The foliage of a host plant infected by Xanthomonas will appear to have black or brown spots.